 - 11. Click Finish to complete this part of the installation process. - 12.
-At the Windows needs to install driver software for your Comtrol NS-Link Port, click Locate and install driver software automatically (Recommended) and then Next. - 13.
-If necessary, click Install this driver software anyway to proceed. - 14.
-Click Close when The software for this device has been successfully installed screen appears and close the Control Panel. - 15.
+At the Windows needs to install driver software for your Comtrol NS-Link Port, click Locate and install driver software automatically (Recommended), and then Next. - 13.
+Click Close when The software for this device has been successfully installed screen appears and close the Control Panel. - 14.
 Go to NS-Link Configuration on Page 17 complete NS-Link installation.
 Driver installation is not complete until you have associated the MAC address to the DeviceMaster or a suitable IP address is entered.